iamkenos/ellie/docs/DETAILED_GUIDE.md

 ### Default Url, Title, and Locators

-- `url` — can either be absolute or a path; if a path is used, it will be res9olved relative to the config file's `baseUrl` property
+- `url` — can either be a full url or a path; if a path is used, it will be resolved relative to the config file's `baseUrl` property
 - `title` — the window title that is applied when the page is active
 - `locators` — an object containing the selectors to various web elements found on the page
 - these properties must be existing but not necessarily given a value when creating a meta file